LLAW6204

 PLCLJ consists of a series of taught Seminars and Discussions.

-The course first provides students with an introduction as to the history, nature and distinguishing features of the common law.
+The course first provides students with an introduction as to the history, nature and distinguishing features of common law systems in general.

 1.3 Course teachers